SUCourses/cis300-18spring/2_lab_myshell.md

-Lab: Myshell - Impl. your own shell in C
+Lab: MyShell - Impl. your own shell in C
 ===

 In this lab, you are asked to implement your own library to support the shell commands.
 We did an exercise in the last class where you implement basic `echo` command using File I/O functions in standard C library.
 In this lab, it is an extension to that exercise and you will implement shell commands for `cat`, redirection, `touch`.